githubhelp/otherwip/_includes/step/sd2hdd.md

 The downloaded image's root partition is quite small and as a result it maybe necessary to {% include link/int/resize-hdd %}.

+Since the new installation was created from 2 identical images which uses the boot partition of the SD card to boot to the hdd's main partition, the small "boot" partition on the hdd can be ignored as it is only 56MB
-The second partition of your sdcard still holds a redundant copy of raspbian, you could copy just the boot partition to a smaller sdcard if you wanted to free up this sdcard or if not just leave it there and if ever you have an issue with your "hdd" partition you can whip the sdcard out and on windows PC, edit the /boot/cmdline.txt file by changing "/dev/sda2" to "/sda/mmcblk0p2" using windows notepad, pop it back into the pi, boot into the sdcard image and explore / fix your broken "hdd" image.
+The second or main partition of your sdcard also holds a redundant copy of raspbian, you could copy just the boot partition to a smaller sdcard if you wanted to free up this sdcard or if not just leave it there and if ever you have an issue with your "hdd" partition you can whip the sdcard out and on windows PC, edit the /boot/cmdline.txt file by changing "/dev/sda2" to "/sda/mmcblk0p2" using windows notepad, pop it back into the pi, boot into the sdcard image and explore / fix your broken "hdd" image.

+There is also an unused